How to Find Free Wi-Fi Hotspots Anywhere

 You’re probably already thinking of some locations near you that offer free Wi-Fi.
 Some of the usual suspects include:

-• Coffee shops: These can be major chains like Starbucks, but your local coffee shop may also offer this service.
+• Coffee shops: These can be major chains, such as Starbucks, but your local coffee shop may also offer this service.
 Sometimes they don’t advertise it but will give you the password if you ask them for it.

 • Fast food chains: McDonald’s and most other fast food chains offer free Wi-Fi to customers.